CanOluk/canoluk.github.io/_pages/research.md

 ## 1. Visual Perception

 I am interested in how the human visual system extracts information about the physical world to guide action.
+{: .intro-callout }  <!-- class applied to this paragraph only -->

 ### My approach: Scaling principled, interpretable models to build mechanistic understanding.
-{: data-toc-label="My approach"}
+{: data-toc-label="My approach" .approach-lg }   <!-- class applied to the H3 -->

 <figure style="max-width:720px; margin:0.75rem 0 0.25rem 0; text-align:left;">
   <img src="/images/figure.png" alt="My figure" style="display:block; width:100%; height:auto;">
 </figure>

-**Mechanistic understanding**: To understand the principles of visual processing, I develop and compare image-computable models that transform images into perceptual decisions.
+**Mechanistic understanding**: To understand the principles of visual processing, I develop and compare <span class="key-term">image-computable models</span> that transform images into perceptual decisions.

 **Principled and interpretable models**: A principled model is optimal with respect to a well-defined objective (cost function) under explicit, well-defined task-imposed and experimenter-imposed constraints, making its assumptions and thus its strengths and weaknesses rigorously specified.
 An interpretable model has clearly specified computational components whose roles in achieving the overall objective are transparent.